MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 General Corporate

-Increasing Cross-Border Transactions: The Governing Law of International Contracts Necessary for International Transactions and the Differences from Domestic Contracts
+Increasing Cross-Border Transactions: Governing Law in International Contracts and How They Differ from Domestic Agreements

 General Corporate

-Increasing Cross-Border Transactions: The Governing Law of International Contracts Necessary for International Transactions and the Differences from Domestic Contracts
+Increasing Cross-Border Transactions: Governing Law in International Contracts and How They Differ from Domestic Agreements

-As the globalization of business progresses, an increasing number of Japanese companies are considering expanding overseas.
-However, many individuals assigned to handle international transactions may find themselves uncertain about what to watch out for when dealing with foreign companies.
-Some may even feel anxious when looking at contracts written in English.
+As the globalization of business progresses, more Japanese companies are looking to expand overseas.
+However, those handling international transactions often do not know exactly what they should look out for when dealing with foreign companies.
+Some may even feel uneasy when reviewing contracts drafted in English.

 About International Contracts